“How on earth can you afford to travel full time?”

 Sadly we are coming towards the end of our trip and are going home to re-group and work again to get some more cash and plan the next trip!
 We certainly haven’t ruled out looking at a digital nomad lifestyle at some point in the future.

-There are so many different ways of making life as a travelling family work for you.
-We have also met teachers, nurses, entrepreneurs, musicians… people with all sorts of different skills who are able to afford a travelling lifestyle.
+There are so many different ways of making nomadic life work for you.
+We have also met teachers, nurses, entrepreneurs, musicians… people with all sorts of different skills who are able to afford a location independent lifestyle.

-The common theme we have found from all the families we have met so far is that however you are able to afford it, the travelling lifestyle is well worth doing!
+The common theme we have found from all the nomadic families we have met so far is that however you afford to travel, full time travel is well worth doing!

 Do you have any questions about how to make this work, or want to share your own experience?
 Post in the comments below.